 In 1871 she was in the first group of recipients of the Gold Medal of the Royal Philharmonic Society.
 George Bernard Shaw commented on Goddard’s ability to master the most complex works, describing the esteemed Venezuelan pianist Teresa Carreño as a ‘second Arabella Goddard’, and she was dubbed ‘Queen of Pianists’ by the New York Times.

 Goddard was appointed a teacher at the Royal College of Music in 1883.
-This was the RCM’s first year of operation and Goddard was it’s first female professor, which was a landmark (in my opinion) for women piano teachers.
-It could be viewed as the first important step towards professionalism of the previously ‘amateur’ profession of piano teaching.
+This was the RCM’s first year of operation and Goddard was its first female professor, which was a landmark for women piano teachers.

 A number of composers dedicated pieces to her, including William Sterndale Bennett’s Piano Sonata in A-flat, Op.
 46 “The Maid of Orleans”.
 She herself composed a small number of piano pieces, including a suite of six waltzes.